mjbond-msft/monodevelop/README.md

-# Test Build.DefinitionName to Release.PrimaryArtifactSourceAlias
+# Copy tests: Build.DefinitionName to Release.PrimaryArtifactSourceAlias
 # So many updates, so little time

 **MonoDevelop** is a full-featured integrated development environment (IDE) for mono using Gtk#.